Fastazi/Fastazi/README.md

 The metrics reported in these tables are:
 * `Test count`: The number of tests in a particular version of the test suite.
 * `NAPFD`: APFD normalized according to the full test suite size (used in the paper).
-* `TTFF (abs)`: The non-normalized TTFF result.
+* `TTFF`: The non-normalized TTFF result.
-* `TTFF`: TTFF normalized according to the full test suite size (used in the paper).
+* `pTTFF`: TTFF normalized according to the full test suite size (used in the paper).
 * `Misses`: The number of times, out of the 30 repetitions, that the test suite was unable to detect the fault.
 * `Hit`: 1 if the fault was detected in all 30 repetitions; 0 otherwise.
-* `Misses`: The number of times, out of the 30 repetitions, that the test suite was able to detect the fault.
+* `HitCount`: The number of times, out of the 30 repetitions, that the test suite was able to detect the fault.

 The test suites compared in these tables are:
 * `Ekstazi+random`: 30 permutations of the test suite selected by Ekstazi.